ctthang/OIDC/src/Javascript/oidc-implicit-javascript/README.md

 * Notice that this setting is only available from Identify 5.4++

 # Execute
-After the client finished his setup, he can try to access https://spa.safewhere.local/implicit-test.html to verify its run
+After the client finished his setup, he can try to access https://spa.safewhere.local/implicit-test.html or https://localhost:44307/implicit-test.html to verify its run.